kivikakk/daintree/README.md

   - Separate successive options with spaces, i.e. `kernel <addr> <len> dtb <addr> <len>`.
 - If kernel or DTB (or both) were not loaded from memory, scans filesystems the UEFI system knows about, looking in the root directories for files named `dainkrnl` and `dtb`.
 - Picks the biggest unused slab of conventional memory and places the kernel there.
+- Clears data and instruction caches for loaded memory.
 - Parses the DTB and attempts to locate the serial UART port.
 - Exits UEFI boot services.
+- If necessary, disables a whole lot of traps and goes to EL1.
 - Jumps to the kernel, passing the memory map, UART port, and framebuffer prepared by UEFI.

 |              qemu              |              rockpro64              |